 My two favourite dumplings houses are Golden Unicorn, a few blocks south of Canal Street on the fringe of Chinatown, and Nom Wah Tea Parlor, the city’s oldest surviving dim sum joint.
 It first opened its doors at Doyers Street in 1920, and now has other restaurants at New York’s Nolita and Philadelphia.

-For me though, it’s hard to resist Golden Unicorn on East Broadway, you’ll often find crowd milling in the foyer waiting impatiently for their number to be called.
+For me though, it’s hard to resist Golden Unicorn on East Broadway, where you’ll often find a crowd milling in the foyer waiting anxiously for their number to be called.
 It’s often my first pit stop on a visit to New York.

-But once you’re summoned and make your way upstairs to the dining room, the sight of steaming carts laden with translucent shrimp dumplings, pork siu mai and wonderful custard-filled steamed buns with piggy faces (pictured) quickly calms the nerves and warms the soul.
+Once you’re summoned and make your way upstairs to the dining room, the sight of steaming carts laden with translucent shrimp dumplings, pork siu mai and wonderful custard-filled steamed buns with piggy faces quickly calms the nerves and warms the soul.

-Deep in the heart of Chinatown at Nom Wah Tea Parlor, dim sum is more of a culinary art, with each metal steamer made to order and brought to your table.
+Another favourite, deep in the heart of Chinatown, is Nom Wah Tea Parlor.
+Here, dim sum is a culinary art, with each metal steamer made to order and brought to your table.
 Soothing tea is poured into mismatched cups, a collection dating back a half-century.